List of ancient Celtic peoples and tribes: Gauls (Galli or Celtae)

 Map 8: Gaul (58 BC) with important tribes, towns, rivers, etc. and early Roman provinces.

 Map 9: Gaul (Gallia) on the eve of Roman conquest (Celtica, which included Armorica, Belgica and Aquitania Propria were conquered while Narbonensis was conquered earlier, already ruled by the Roman Republic).
 The map shows the ethnic and linguistic kinship of the tribes by different colours (the map is in French).

 Map 10: Roman Gaul at the end of the 1st century B.C.
 (Droysens Allgemeiner historischer Handatlas, 1886), with important tribes, towns, rivers, etc. and Roman provinces.

-Gauls were the Celtic people that lived in Gaul having many tribes but with some influential tribal confederations.
-Galli (Gauls), for the Romans, was a name synonym of “Celts” (as Julius Caesar states in De Bello Gallico) which means that not all peoples and tribes called “Galli” were necessarily Gauls in a narrower regional sense.
+Gauls were the Celtic people that lived in Gaul, having many tribes but with some influential tribal confederations.
+Galli (Gauls), for the Romans, was a name synonymous with "Celts" (as Julius Caesar states in De Bello Gallico), which means that not all peoples and tribes called "Galli" were necessarily Gauls in a narrower regional sense.

 Gaulish Celts spoke Gaulish, a Continental Celtic language of the P Celtic type, a more innovative Celtic language - *kʷ > p.

 Romans initially organized Gaul in two provinces (later in three):

-Transalpine Gaul, meaning literally "Gaul on the other side of the Alps" or "Gaul across the Alps", is approximately modern Belgium, France, Switzerland, Netherlands, and Western Germany in what would become the Roman provinces of Gallia Narbonensis, Gallia Celtica (later Lugdunensis and Aquitania) and Gallia Belgica.
+Transalpine Gaul, meaning literally "Gaul on the other side of the Alps" or "Gaul across the Alps", is approximately modern Belgium, France, Switzerland, Netherlands, and western Germany, in what would become the Roman provinces of Gallia Narbonensis, Gallia Celtica (later Lugdunensis and Aquitania) and Gallia Belgica.

 Some closely fit the concept of a tribe.
 Others are confederations or even unions of tribes.